Road6943/Arras-Theme-In-Game-Editor/README.md

 # IMPORTANT: TIGER will no longer be updated.
 Please switch to [RoadRayge](https://github.com/Road6943/RoadRayge)!
  All of your TIGER themes (starting with TIGER_JSON) can be imported directly into RoadRayge.

 RoadRayge has a sleeker UI and additional features not available in TIGER, such as Theme Filtering/Searching, Cursor Customization, Swapping Colors Within A Theme, and more!
+RoadRayge will also not lag your game when opening or importing a theme.

+### How To Migrate Your Saved Themes To RoadRayge
+1. First, upgrade your TIGER to the latest version by clicking [here](https://github.com/Road6943/Arras-Theme-In-Game-Editor/raw/main/final/theme_in_game_editor.user.js).
+2. The upgrade adds a button to export all your saved themes.
+You can find this button underneath the other theme export buttons.
+Click it and all your saved themes will be saved to your clipboard (It will start with TIGER_LIST).
+3. Now that all the themes are copied to your clipboard, paste it into a text file or Discord or somewhere to keep them safe.
+4. Turn TIGER off via your Tampermonkey settings.
+5. Install RoadRayge using the instructions [here](https://github.com/Road6943/RoadRayge).
+6. Make sure TIGER is turned off.
+TIGER and RoadRayge cannot both be active at the same time.
+7. Reload Arras.io and enter a game.
+8. In the top right corner, you will see a gear.
+Click it to open RoadRayge.
+9. Scroll down until you get to the `Misc.` section.
+You will see an `Import Theme` texbox.
+10. Enter your exported themes (starting with TIGER_LIST) into the `Import Theme` textbot, and your themes should be transfered over!

 \
 \